simeononsecurity/simeononsecurity.ch/content/articles/cooling-computer-systems_-ensuring-proper-ventilation-and-system-longevity/index.en.md

 It is clear from the table that restricted ventilation can significantly increase component temperatures, putting them at risk of damage.

 To prevent these consequences, you need to ensure proper ventilation in computer systems.
 This can be achieved by choosing a case that promotes maximum airflow, positioning components to optimize cooling, and using fans and heat sinks to enhance airflow.
 Regular cleaning and maintenance practices, such as removing dust and debris, can also help maintain optimal ventilation.
-Additionally, monitoring system temperatures and adjusting fan speeds can prevent overheating.
+Also, monitoring system temperatures and adjusting fan speeds can prevent overheating.
 In extreme conditions, such as high-performance gaming systems or server environments, advanced cooling solutions like liquid cooling may be necessary to effectively control temperatures and prevent overheating.

 Optimizing Airflow for Effective Cooling
 ----------------------------------------